 A Gift in your Will

-Make a Will and leave a Gift in your Will
+Leave a Gift in your Will to Beams

 A Will is vital if you wish to be certain as to who will benefit from your money and other possessions when you die.